Originally the land for what is now the home of Maverick Distilling sat at the corner of the Maverick family homestead, just steps from the Alamo.

 The firm was renown for their bank buildings.

 As ownership changed hands a third floor was added around 1933.
-That space will soon be Maverick Whiskey’s private event space.
+That space will soon be Maverick Distilling’s private event space.

 Other notable tenants of 115 Broadway included a group in 1939 who lead a recall effort of Mayor Maury Maverick, a relative of the current Maverick ownership.